Keppel Harbour: Plans

 The group has launched a condominium designed by renowned architect Daniel Libeskind, who is designing the masterplan for New York's ground zero site.
 The 1,200-unit waterfront condominium — known as Keppel Bay phase two — was launched in early 2007.
 It sits on about 84,000 square metres of land on the mainland opposite Keppel Island, with a shoreline of 750 metres.
 It has six high-rise blocks and spacious low-rise apartments.

 The condominium is part of the 4860000 sqft Keppel Bay mega development, which is 70 per cent owned by Keppel Corp and 30 per cent by its unit Keppel Land.
 About 2,800 homes are set to be built, including the existing 969-unit Caribbean at Keppel Bay.

 The most exclusive homes of the lot are reserved for Keppel Island, where the Marina@Keppel Bay, a separate development, was completed in late 2007.
 The marina will have high-end restaurants and tentative plans are for high-end villas and possible condominium units on the island.

 A 250-metre Keppel Bay Bridge, a cable-stayed bridge links Keppel Island to the mainland.

 Keppel also has two other smaller plots for condominium on the other side of the Caribbean.
-Corals condominium is located beside Caribbean, just beside King's Dock (Second largest dock in the world since 20 August 1923) with 366 units.
+Corals condominium is located beside Caribbean, adjacent to the former site of King's Dock (the second largest dock in the world at the time after its opening on 26 August 1913) with 366 units.
 One is 3.4 ha in size while the other, a joint venture with Mapletree, is 2.9 ha.